kuntau/ccpweb/_i18n/en/terms.md

 1. “CityCarPark”, “us”, “we” and “our” refers to Yayasan Wilayah Persekutuan, the provider of the Services whose address is at Majlis Perbandaran Jasin, 77000 Jasin, Melaka;
 2. “GST” means the goods and services tax currently imposed by the Government of Malaysia for providing the Services;
-3. “Terminal” means the CityCarPark electronic parking Terminals located in various locations in the State of Wilayah Persekutuan Kuala Lumpur calibrated with the parking rates fixed by Datuk Bandar Kuala Lumpur;
+3. “Terminal” means the CityCarPark electronic parking Terminals located in various locations in the Distict of Jasin calibrated with the parking rates fixed by Yang Dipertua Jasin;
-4. “Parking Spaces” means the on-street parking spaces in the State of Wilayah Persekutuan Kuala Lumpur, Malaysia under the jurisdiction of Datuk Bandar Kuala Lumpur;
+4. “Parking Spaces” means the on-street parking spaces in the Distict of Jasin, Malaysia under the jurisdiction of Yang Dipertua Jasin;
 5. “User” means any user who would like to park in any of the Parking Spaces; and
 6. “Working Day” means Mondays to Fridays excluding Saturday and Sunday as well as gazetted public holidays.